 Fatty acids

-ANOSIM indicated differences in fatty acid profiles of the two diet items (R = 0.982, p < 0.003).
-Some of the most abundant fatty acids in both diet items included 22:6n-3 (Docosahexaenoic acid, DHA), 16:0, 20:5n-3 (Eicosapentaenoic acid, EPA), 18:0, and 18:1n-9-cis (Oleic acid), although the specific proportions differed in the two diets (Table 1, S4 Fig).
-There were also significant differences among the hepatopancreas of crabs sampled at the beginning of the experiment (t = 0) and crabs fed either diet for 12 weeks (ANOSIM, R = 0.627, p < 0.001).
-Similarly, the claw muscle of crabs at week 0 and week 12 crabs on either diet showed differences in the multivariate fatty acid profile (ANOSIM, R = 0.630, p < 0.001).
-NMDS plots show that the fatty acid profile of the hepatopancreas and claw muscle of crabs generally moved towards the fatty acid value of their diet over the course of the 12-week experiment, but did not completely overlap (Fig 3).
+ANOSIM indicated differences in fatty acid profiles of the two diet items (R = 0.6495, p = 0.005).
+Some of the most abundant fatty acids in both diet items included 16:0, 18:0, 18:1n-9-cis, 20:5n-3, and 22:6n-3 although the specific proportions differed in the two diets (Table 1, S4 Fig).
+There were also significant differences among the hepatopancreas of crabs sampled at the beginning of the experiment (t = 0) and crabs fed either diet for 12 weeks (ANOSIM, R = 0.6465, p = 0.001).
+Similarly, the claw muscle of crabs at week 0 and week 12 crabs on either diet showed differences in the multivariate fatty acid profile (ANOSIM, R = 0.6169, p = 0.001).
+NMDS plots show that the fatty acid profile of the hepatopancreas and claw muscle of crabs generally diverged from initial conditions and , but did completely overlap with the diet item (Fig 3).
+The movements in multidimensional spaced tended to be greater in the first 6 to 8 weeks of the experiment, and then diminished, suggesting that the fatty acid profile of the consumers was equilibrating.

 Fig 3.
 Non-metric multi-dimensional scaling (NMDS) plots of fatty acid profiles in a) claw muscle and b) hepatopancreas of Callinectes sapidus.
 All points are centroids of n = 3-22 samples.
 Black points indicate initial crab values.
 Connected points are the mean values of crabs sampled on weeks 2, 4, 6, 8, 10, and 12 with red indicating crabs fed a fish diet and blue indicating crabs on a clam diet.
 Values of diet items are represented as unconnected points.